casper-network/docs-archive/economics/economicsoverview.rst

 *Unbonding:* To detach from the Casper network takes 7 eras for both validators and delegators.
 Neither validators nor delegators receive rewards during the 7 eras required for unbonding, as they are not actively contributing to the network's security during that time.

 *Eras and block times:* An era on Casper is roughly 2 hours long.
-The block time on today's testnet is approximately two minutes.
+The block time on today's testnet is approximately 1 minute.
 Casper's Highway protocol allows validators to propose blocks as quickly as network conditions allow, subject to a platform-wide limit that may be adjusted with upgrades.
 We anticipate block times to last between thirty seconds and eight minutes.

 *Block rewards:* Block time is orthogonal to rewards, so there is no precise reward per-block.
 The number of rewards is split proportionally among stakes and reduced for failure to participate in the protocol promptly.